subquery/documentation/docs/academy/herocourse/module2.md

             method: Deposit
 ```

+NB: Comment out genesisHash by prefixing with #.
+This is not required for now.

 #### Step 4: Update the mappings file

 The initialisation command pre-creates a sample mappings file with 3 functions, handleBlock, handleEvent and handleCall.
 Again, as we are only focusing on handleEvent, let’s delete the remaining functions.

 We also need to make a few other changes.
 Because the Account entity (formally called the StarterEntity), was instantiated in the handleBlock function and we no longer have this, we need to instantiate this within our handleEvent function.
 We also need to update the argument we pass to the constructor.

 ```
 let record = new Account(event.extrinsic.block.block.header.hash.toString());
 ```

 The mappingHandler.ts file should look like this:

 ```
 import {SubstrateEvent} from "@subql/types";